jaydon2020/AGL-Documentation/docs/06_Component_Documentation/10_IC_Service/01_Instrument_Cluster_Service.md

 The **cluster-service** provides a reusable IPC mechanism for automotive instrument cluster applications running on Automotive Grade Linux (AGL).
 It enables applications to receive real-time vehicle data such as speed, RPM, warning indicators (telltales), trip computer information, and more.

-This software is a starting point and not a final product.
-Users can use this as a reference implementation for demos.
-It is open source - patches welcome.
+This software focuses to base software, not a final software.
+User can use reference implementation for demo.
+User should change for own real usage.

 ### Usage